Jwmazzi/usgpo/README.md

 This repository contains a simple extractor that can be used to fetch bills from the U.S. Government Publishing Office (USGPO) and push them into a Hosted Feature Layer within ArcGIS Online.
 Though we have not tested this tool against ArcGIS Enterprise, there is a very good chance it will work in that environment too.
-In addition to a Python script that can be run as a schedule task, you will find a File Geodatabase with a schema that can be added to your organization to get started.
+In addition to a Python script that can be run as a scheduled task, you will find a File Geodatabase (under /schema)  that can be added to your organization to get started.
 Instructions are posted below if you would like to start tracking/updating bill data in your own Esri organization.
 Please reach out to the team of you have questions or ideas on how we can make this better.